Receding Gums: What’s The Cause & How To Treat It

-Some medication can cause chronic dry mouth.
+Some medications can cause chronic dry mouth.
 If the medicines are taken over an extended period, they can cause bad breath, and lower your saliva levels.
 The lack of saliva, which protects teeth, dental

 implants, dentures, and gums, allows bacteria to destroy your gum tissues.

 What are the Dental Treatment Options for Receding Gums?

 Receding gum treatment varies greatly, depending on the severity of your gum disease.
 The first step in treating receding gums is to determine what factors are contributing to the recession so that they can be minimized and if possible, eliminated.

 For instance, if crooked teeth are causing your receding gums, your dentist may have them straightened, if they are as a result of smoking, the use of tobacco can be reduced or eliminated and better dental hygiene methods incorporated.

 Here are some of the most effective forms of receding gum treatment:

 Most often, receding gums are as a result of a significant amount of bacteria in the mouth known as plaque, tartar or calculus.
 Deep cleaning removes the plaques and tartar that your gums are receding away from.